Best Verizon Prepaid Plans

 Before we single out the best Verizon prepaid plans, here is an overview of all your Verizon prepaid options.

-For context, here’s all the postpaid Verizon plans available right now.
+For context, here are all the postpaid Verizon plans available right now.

 What’s the catch with prepaid cell phone plans?

-Okay, if prepaid plans are so much cheaper than postpaid plans, how come everyone isn’t on a prepaid plan?
+Okay, if prepaid plans are so much cheaper than postpaid plans, why isn't everyone on a prepaid plan?
 The catch with prepaid cell phone plans is that you have to pay at the beginning of the month instead of the end, and you usually don’t get the same perks you would get with a postpaid plan.

 For example, Verizon’s postpaid unlimited plans come with a Disney+, Hulu, and ESPN+ subscription, and free Apple Music for six months.
-Verizon’s $65 Prepaid Unlimited Welcome cell phone plan is positively perkless.
-It’s only a $15 difference between Verizon’s $65 Prepaid Unlimited cell phone plan and Verizon’s $80 Unlimited Plus plan.
+Verizon’s Unlimited Plus Prepaid Phone Plan is positively perkless.
+It’s only a $15 difference between Verizon’s Prepaid Unlimited cell phone plan ($65/month with AutoPay) and Verizon’s Unlimited Plus plan ($80/month with AutoPay).
 In this case, it would probably be better to go with the basic postpaid Verizon unlimited plan rather than the Verizon prepaid plan because the perks outweigh the price difference.

-Now, compare that with the cheapest postpaid unlimited data plan that costs $65 a month.
+Now, compare that with the cheapest postpaid unlimited data plan that costs $65 a month with AutoPay.
 So, to recap, you pay $30 less a month with the prepaid plan and you get the right amount of data every month.
 No need to pay almost double the cost when you don't need unlimited mobile data.

 You don’t even need to stress about missing any cool perks, either.
 Verizon’s big perks only kick in when you opt for a postpaid unlimited plan.
 So if you’re not interested in a Verizon unlimited plan, the only real downside here is that you’re paying at the beginning of the month instead of the end of the month.